Welcome to Frying Pan Anglers

 For mysis at the dam use Mike's Mysis. epoxy mysis, and BUV mysis.

 The midges will come off during the day, particularly if it is sunny.
 So try Wilson's Reverse Candy Cane #20, red and black chironocones #20, nick's larva in miracle pink, olive, and purple back, brassies #18 - #22, midge larva patterns #18 - #22, copper johns #18 - #22, rainbow warriors, black polywings #18 - #22 and bling midges # 18 - #22.

-The browns are on the redds now so fish below for the rainbows taking the eggs drifting downstream.
+The browns are still on the redds near the dam so fish below for the rainbows taking the eggs drifting downstream.

-Current Flow: near Emma - 292cfs (if you want more uptodate figures check out current readings on our "Links" page).
+Current Flow: near Emma - Frozen (if you want more uptodate figures check out current readings on our "Links" page).